 18. Adopt written procedures for the confidential receipt, retention, and consideration of any report of evidence of a material violation of an applicable U.S. federal or state securities law, a material breach of fiduciary duty arising under U.S. federal or state law, or a similar material violation of any U.S. federal or state law (a “material violation”).

-19. The Committee, as QLCC, has the authority and responsibility (i) to inform Synopsys’ General Counsel and Chief Executive Officer or Co-Chief Executive Officers, as the case may be, (or the equivalents thereof) of any report of evidence of a material violation (unless doing so would be futile, within the meaning of 17 CFR 205.3(b)(4)); (ii) to determine whether an investigation is necessary regarding any report of evidence of a material violation by Synopsys, its officers, directors, employees or agents and, if it determines an investigation is necessary or appropriate, to: (A) notify the full Board; (B) initiate an investigation, which may be conducted either by the General Counsel (or the equivalent thereof) or by outside attorneys; and (C) retain such additional expert personnel as the Committee deems necessary; and (iii) at the conclusion of any such investigation, to: (A) recommend, by majority vote, that Synopsys implement an appropriate response to evidence of a material violation; and (B) inform the General Counsel and the Chief Executive Officer or Co-Chief Executive Officers, as the case may be, (or the equivalents thereof) and the Board of the results of any such investigation under this section and the appropriate remedial measures to be adopted.
+19. The Committee, as QLCC, has the authority and responsibility (i) to inform Synopsys’ General Counsel and Chief Executive Officer (or the equivalents thereof) of any report of evidence of a material violation (unless doing so would be futile, within the meaning of 17 CFR 205.3(b)(4)); (ii) to determine whether an investigation is necessary regarding any report of evidence of a material violation by Synopsys, its officers, directors, employees or agents and, if it determines an investigation is necessary or appropriate, to: (A) notify the full Board; (B) initiate an investigation, which may be conducted either by the General Counsel (or the equivalent thereof) or by outside attorneys; and (C) retain such additional expert personnel as the Committee deems necessary; and (iii) at the conclusion of any such investigation, to: (A) recommend, by majority vote, that Synopsys implement an appropriate response to evidence of a material violation; and (B) inform the General Counsel and the Chief Executive Officer (or the equivalents thereof) and the Board of the results of any such investigation under this section and the appropriate remedial measures to be adopted.

 The Committee, as QLCC, has the authority and responsibility, acting by majority vote, to take all other appropriate action, including the authority to notify the SEC in the event that Synopsys fails in any material respect to implement an appropriate response that the Committee has recommended Synopsys to take.